TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

 The context menu
 """"""""""""""""

-The context menu of a page can be used to access most of the page- related functions the fast way.
+The context menu of a page can be used to access most of the page-related functions the fast way.
 Here is what these options do:

 - Show: Opens the page you clicked in the browser (frontend)

+- Disable: Disables the page (so it isn't accessible from the frontend anymore)

 - Edit: Lets you edit the page properties

-- Disable: Disables the page (so it isn't accessible from the frontend anymore)

 - Info: Displays some information of the page